arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 session resource.
 The server/mailstore at that location is referenced as "the JMAP server" in this document.

-The DEBUGGING response code asserts that when used with a status response, the client may safely forward the string argument to the client maintainers.
+The DEBUGGING response code asserts that the client may forward the string argument to the client maintainers without privacy concerns, and that the argument relates to a currently active command.
 The argument MUST NOT contain any message contents or other personal information.
+The DEBUGGING response code is generically named because it is expected to be useful for more than just JMAPACCESS.

 The formal syntax in {{RFC9051}} is extended thus: